The magical and easiest solution to place a subdomain before or after the primary domain is in the .htaccess file.

 First you need to decide where you want to place a subdomain, before or after the primary domain.
-I personally prefer to put it back, but it depends on the situation and the plan.
+I personally prefer to put it after primary domain (subfolder), however it depends on the planning of the website structure.

 To set, display subdomain after primary domain.

 This can be called differently as a subfolder.